erlide/erlide_xtext/README.md

 We estimate to have a working alpha during the summer and a beta with functionality equivalent to today's erlide in the fall.

-Requires Eclipse 3.7 or later
+Requires Eclipse 3.7 or later, Xtext 2.3.0 and Xtend 2.3.0